Tecnologia de impressão 3D em superliga: Vantagens, Aplicativos, e desafios

 UM.
 Insufficient Scientific Understanding

-• The physical and chemical processes during printing (Por exemplo, powder melting, solidification) are not fully understood.
+• The physical and chemical processes during printing (por exemplo, powder melting, solidification) are not fully understood.

 B. Complex Process Parameter Optimization